shaisachs/the-check/README.md

 ***

-The first photo of a "suggestion receipt" appeared online courtesy of a tourist who’d stopped in for an omelet.
+The first photo of a “suggestion receipt” appeared online courtesy of a tourist who’d stopped in for an omelet.
 Her slip read:
 **Suggested collaborator for your quilt project.**

 She posted it with three laughing emojis and the caption: *this diner is legit*, and the internet, being the internet, latched on.